David R. Koepsell, J.D./Ph.D.

 The Geometry of the Good

-A relational ontology of ethics that models moral obligation as a structured field shaped by recognition, directedness, contradiction, and repair, rather than as a set of abstract norms.
+A relational ontology of ethics modeling moral obligation as a structured field shaped by recognition and directedness.

 IRAC+

-A structurally grounded extension of IRAC that integrates legal ontology, contradiction diagnostics, and research guidance.
-IRAC+ makes the architecture of legal reasoning explicit and teachable.
+A structurally grounded extension of IRAC that integrates legal ontology and contradiction diagnostics into legal reasoning.

 Contact